 Mental Demands/Physical Demands/Environmental Factors:

-Tools/Equipment Used: Standard office equipment including personal computer and peripherals
+Tools/Equipment Used: Standard office and instructional equipment including personal computer and peripherals.

 |How To Apply:||Interested applicants must complete the Sherman ISD application at https://www.shermanisd.net/careers and submit the required documentation as outlined on the ShermanISD webpage.|